Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 How to Get Started with Somatic Therapy for Childhood Trauma

 If you’re considering somatic therapy, finding the right practitioner is key.
 It’s important to work with someone who not only understands childhood trauma but also provides a space where you feel safe, seen, and respected.
+While there are many great somatic healing practitioners, not all of them have the expertise in childhood trauma or in specific issues you may be dealing with.

 how long does therapy take for childhood trauma?